Thousands of third level students in Dublin to have limited access to college campuses

 All social and club activities on-campus will be suspended.
 File photograph: Alan Betson

-Tens of thousands of third level students in Dublin are to have limited access to college campuses under new Covid-19 restrictions.
+Campus activity in third level colleges in Dublin is to be heavily curtailed under new Covid-19 restrictions.

 All social and club activities on-campus will be suspended, while access to libraries will be subject to strict social distancing protocols and booking systems.

-On-campus orientation for first-year students is likely to proceed in many cases , but on a staggered basis so that overall student numbers on-site are limited.
+On-campus orientation for first-year students is likely to proceed in some cases , but on a staggered basis so overall student numbers on-site are limited.

 The moves follow discussions between the Department of Higher Education and representative bodies for third level colleges on foot of updated advice from the National Public Health Emergency Team (NPHET).

-Universities and institutes of technology are to begin communicating revised plans to students and staff from later on Friday.
+Universities and colleges began to communicate revised plans to students and staff on Friday afternoon.

-The last-minute changes are set to disrupt college reopening plans for many large higher education institutions including UCD, Trinity, DCU, TU Dublin, the RCSI.
+The last-minute changes have disrupted college reopening plans for many large higher education institutions including UCD, Trinity College , DCU, TU Dublin and the RCSI.

-The changes will also affect other colleges such as IADT, NCAD, as well as a number of private third level institutions.
+They will also affect colleges such as IADT, NCAD, further education colleges and private third level institutions.

+UCD for example, which is due to resume classes next week, said scheduled on-campus activity for the coming week will not take place unless students were informed otherwise.

+Orienation for first years - which was due to take place on-campus - will take place online, while most lectures will take place online.

 The Irish Universities Association confirmed that it has agreed a set of “enhanced measures” in response to a request from NPHET to deal with rising incidence of Covid-19 in the county.